newspeaklanguage/newspeak/README.md

     ./build.sh RuntimeForHopscotchForHTML CheckedItemApp CheckedItemApp.vfuel
     ```

-# 4. Building, deploying, and serving Newspeak application(s)
+# 4. Building, deploying, and serving Newspeak applications

 As described in [Building and deploying Newspeak: lifecycle](#Building-and-deploying-Newspeak-applications:-lifecycle), Newspeak applications can be deployed and served as a Progressive Web App (PWA), or a 'regular' website.
-Only the Newspeak IDE application, the `webIDE`, can be deployed and served as a PWA out of the box.
+Currently, only the Newspeak IDE application, the `webIDE`, can be deployed and served as a PWA out of the box.

 Reflecting the above, there are two 'deploy' scripts, `deploy-webide-vfuel-as-pwa.sh` and `deploy-all-vfuels-as-website.sh`.
-Both require an argument containing a name of the directory from which the Newspeak application(s) are served by the script `serve-newspeak.sh`.
+Both require an argument containing a name of the directory from which the Newspeak applications are served by the script `serve-newspeak.sh`.
 The first (PWA) deploy script also requires a name of the PWA version file (usually 'localhost'; otherwise 'newspeaklanguage.org', 'myApp.com' or similar).

+todo switch the sequence of 4.1 (website) and 4.2 (PWA)

 ## 4.1 Building, deploying, and serving Newspeak IDE as a Progressive Web Application (PWA)